EAGRE-water-wave-impact-modelling/NWT-JCP2024/README.md

 To compare the results with the old ones, some changes are also made to the original code, where manually derived weak formulations for the SE and SV schemes are explicitly formulated in *Firedrake*.

+Regarding TC5 simulation, please see readme in TC5_codes.

 ## Computation Codes
 - Main file:
     - The new approach: `3D_tank_VP.py`